arman1211/TypeScript-Assignment1/README.md

 TypeScript will show you every spot that needs updating — no more playing “find and replace” in panic mode.

 It’s like having a map when you're renovating a huge house.

+### 4. Makes Big Projects...
+Less Scary

+As your project grows from 10 files to 1,000, TypeScript becomes your safety net.
+It helps keep things organized, consistent, and easier to manage.

+Think of it like typing your code with a seatbelt on.